iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 - Alert title
 - Severity
 - Detection source
-- Affected user
+- User
-- Affected device
+- Device
 - Process
 - File
 - IP address
 - Timestamp
-- Supporting evidence
+- Evidence
-- MITRE ATT&CK mapping
+- MITRE ATT&CK information

 > **An alert is a reason to investigate.
 It is not automatically proof of compromise.**